 These are the guys who have make the project tick over the years!
 Some ride bikes, some mend bikes, some do mentoring, some build chandeliers, but they have all given more to the project than they've taken and without them it wouldn't be the same!
 Click on their pictures to read their stories!

 The Access Bike Project did some amazing things in its first couple years and we helped teens from local secondary schools get themselves a bike, with the complete package.
 Lights, lock and a helmet!
 This worked out great and we got over 100 bikes out where they were needed.
 This helped people cycle to school, get a job and become more independent.
 But before long, the project outgrew its space and also showed a few hiccups - for example, the kids we were helping couldn’t afford to get a puncture fixed and didn’t know how to do it themselves!

 So we had a new goal! we decided we wanted to teach kids to fix bikes themselves.
 And provide and safe, inclusive space where they can have a go using the tools and fixing their own bikes.
 We were always being donated more bikes than we had space for so we decided to open up the Access Bike Workshop.
 A new bigger space!
-This is a place where anyone can drop in and learn all things bike, we even offer an ‘Earn A Bike’ scheme, where young people aged 13-24 can earn a bike through volunteering.
+This is a place where anyone can drop in and learn all things bike, we even offer an ‘Earn A Bike’ scheme, where people can earn a bike through volunteering.
 Its been a snowball of excitement ever since opening the workshop in October 2016, we've...

 Ridden from Bath to Paris in the name of charity!

 Learnt to make amazing up-cycled chandeliers!